 Canyon was relatively late in releasing an electric mountain bike, but the wait was worth it and it has taken its time to develop this seriously capable piece of kit.

-The Spectral:ON is capable of pushing its way up the steepest, most technical slopes, and doesn’t disappoint when it’s time to head down again.
+The Spectral:ON can push its way up the steepest, most technical slopes, and doesn’t disappoint when it’s time to head down again.

 Somewhat uniquely (though others are catching on to the idea), the bike features mismatched wheels, with a 27.5-inch plus tyre at the back for improved grip and a 29-inch tyre at the front for improved steering precision.